Puma Trophy: History

-In 2012, it became a part of The Rugby Championship.
-The first draw between the two sides since the creation of the Puma Trophy happened in 2020 (15–15).
-The next meeting – two weeks later – was also a draw; given the two draws Australia retained the Trophy for another year.
+In 2012, following Argentina's inclusion into the The Rugby Championship, the Puma Trophy became contested annually over two Tests, although was played in one-off Tests during Rugby World Cup (RWC) years due to the shortening of the tournament.
+The first draw between the two sides since the creation of the Puma Trophy happened in the 2020 Tri Nations Series (15–15).
+The next meeting, two weeks later, was also a draw.
+As a result, Australia retained the trophy for another year.